GSAS International Student Reference Guide

 When You Arrive In New York

 More detailed information can be located through the Office of Global Services (OGS) website.
-Also, more detailed information on all of the topics covered in this reference guide can be found at www.nyu.edu/ogs/documents/tutorialHome/index.htm.
-The Office of Global Services (OGS) assists prospective and enrolled international students with immigration matters and the adjustment to a new academic and cultural environment.
-This office advises students on issues concerning legal rights and responsibilities while offering personal and family services.
+OGS assists prospective and enrolled international students with immigration matters and the adjustment to a new academic and cultural environment.
+They also advise students on issues concerning legal rights and responsibilities while offering personal and family services.

 Obtaining a visa is a crucial aspect of the preparations international students must make before arriving in New York.
 The application process involves several tasks, so students are advised to take special care in filling out the required forms and to allow plenty of time for processing.